tenglong8/Doggybot-Project/README.md

 # Doggtbot-Project
-A Doggy robot with the Diff Drive controller on ROS2 humble.
+A Doggy robot with the Differential Drive controller on ROS2 humble.